Key Takeaways:

 • $200,000 for injuries to more than one person.

-If you are furnishing a surety bond, it must be for a minimum amount of $25,000.
+If you choose to furnish a surety bond, it must be for a minimum amount of $25,000.

 If you need help with how to start a security company in Michigan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.